jverzani/Mustache.jl/README.md

 the position is 1 and tail is  2
 ```

-We export `mtrender`, as `render` seemed a bit too generic, Though
+We export `render`.
+It seems too generic, but `render` is traditional
-`render` seems traditional with Mustache.
+with Mustache.
+The first argument of `render` can be an `IO` instance.
+It it is not given, then `sprint` is used to provide one.
+(Thanks Stefan for the suggestion.)

 The non-standard string literal `mt`, used above to make the `tpl`
 object, is optional.
 If used, then the parsing is done at compile time